brvtalcake/FManC/mkdocs/docs/api_doc/filesystem_api/file_type_checking.md

 **Description**

-You can use this function on any Unix system or Windows.
+You can use this function on any POSIX-compliant system or Windows.
 The Windows version uses the Win32 filesystem API and thus does not require any particular compiler.
 The Unix version uses the usual stat function.

 ---

-#### _FMC_isDir_
+### _FMC\_isDir_

 === "Function signature"